Dr. JP Arzul, PhD (SA)

 My areas of expertise include:

-How does therapy work?
+How does psychodynamic therapy work?

-There are two primary aims of therapy:
+There are two primary aims of psychodynamic therapy:

-1. Developing Greater Insight
+1. Developing greater insight

 You may wonder how the past shapes the present.
 We all experience its influence when triggered by the words or actions of others.
 Triggers operate by evoking unexpected emotions, distorted thinking, and defensive responses.
 These psychological reactions usually indicate that unconscious dynamics are at play.